Lionessm/google-meet-link-generator/dev-notes.md

 ### Why Google APIs Node.js Client for Meet SDK?
 **Decision**: Use `googleapis` (Google APIs Node.js Client Library) instead of a standalone Meet SDK

-**Reasoning**: It is the official supported way of creating meetings on google.
-Whenever we see oficial documentation with clear aspects and maintained support, it is the best choice.
+**Reasoning**: This is the officially supported method for creating Google meetings.
+When official documentation provides clear guidelines and ongoing support, it is generally the best choice.

 **Alternatives Considered**:
 - Standalone Meet SDK: Doesn't exist; Meet links are part of Calendar events